-NHS Cadets is a new scheme designed in partnership with the NHS, which provides 14-16-year-olds from under-represented communities with opportunities to explore voluntary work and careers with the NHS.
+The NHS Cadets programme, now in its second year, was designed in partnership with the NHS and provides young people aged 14-16 with opportunities to explore a career with the NHS.

 The NHS is one of the biggest employers in the world.
-In addition to doctors and nurses, it employs accountants, cleaners, cooks, administrative staff, gardeners, electricians, builders, researchers, business managers etc. So whatever a young person's career interests, there is a wide range of opportunities within the NHS to explore.
+In addition to doctors and nurses, it employs accountants, cleaners, cooks, administrative staff, gardeners, electricians, builders, researchers, business managers etc. So whatever a young person's career interests, there is a wide range of opportunities to explore.

 Who is it for?

-The initiative is seeking young people who identify as being from marginalised backgrounds, young people not in employment, education or training, or at risk of becoming so, and others who might not have previously considered a career in the NHS.
+The programme is for young people aged 14-16 in Hertfordshire.
+We are particularly looking to recruit young people from ethnic minority backgrounds as well as those who are who are not in employment, education or training, or at risk of becoming so, and others who might not have previously considered a career in the NHS.

 When is it happening?

-The pilot scheme launches in September 2020 and sessions involving a mix of activities and training take place once a week in the evening during school term time through to July 2021.
+The Services for Young People NHS Cadets programme launches again in September 2021 and sessions involving a mix of activities and training take place once a week in the evening during school term time through to July 2022.
 Cadets will complete a portfolio across the year to evidence their training.

 Want to get involved?